Mountaintop Motel Massacre

-Mountaintop Motel Massacre (originally released under the titles Mountaintop Motel and Horrors at Mountaintop Motel) is a 1983 American independent psychological slasher film written and directed by Jim McCullough Sr. and starring Anna Chappell, Bill Thurman and Amy Hill.
+Mountaintop Motel Massacre is a 1983 American psychological slasher film written and directed by Jim McCullough Sr. and starring Anna Chappell, Bill Thurman, and Amy Hill.
 The plot concerns a psychotic elderly woman who, after being freed from incarceration, returns to the motel she ran and begins murdering the guests.

-Filmed in 1983, Mountaintop Motel Massacre was not given a wide theatrical release until 1986 when it was bought for distribution by Roger Corman's film company, New World Pictures.
+Filmed in 1982 in Shreveport, Louisiana, the film was first independently released in the southern United States under the title Mountaintop Motel.
+In 1985, New World Pictures acquired theatrical distribution rights, and its ending was reshot to feature additional onscreen gore.
+New World Pictures released the film theatrically as Mountaintop Motel Massacre in March 1986.
 Although the film received negative critical reception upon its theatrical release, it has, in later years, been noted for its offbeat atmosphere, and has been referred to as an "early 1980s drive-in gem."

 Plot

 In rural Louisiana in 1981, Evelyn, who has recently been released from a psychiatric institution, finds her daughter Lorie practicing witchcraft in their basement.
 This causes her to have a mental breakdown, and she stabs Lorie to death.
 She convinces the authorities that she had nothing to do with her daughter's death, though suspicion looms over her.
 Adjacent to her home is the Mountaintop Motel, a group of outdoor cabins that Evelyn rented out as motel rooms prior to her institutionalization.

 One morning, Reverend Bill McWiley arrives at the property and rents one of the rooms.
 Shortly after, a man named Robin Crewshaw arrives and also takes a room; the two men converse about the rundown state of the cabins and share a drink.
 Meanwhile, newlyweds Vernon and Mary pass through on a road trip and rent a cabin.
 At nightfall on the nearby highway, cousins Prissy and Tanya have their car breakdown en route to Nashville and are picked up by Al, a lascivious man who pretends to be a record producer in hopes of bedding both of the women.
 They also arrive at the motel, finding driving conditions unsafe due to a torrential rainstorm.

 Mary is getting ready for bed in the bathroom when Vernon is bitten by a snake that Evelyn planted in the room.
 Mary attempts to use the phone, but it does not work.
 She rushes outside to the front office.
 Al, who is coming out of the front office, offers to use his car phone to call the police for the couple, hoping to get an ambulance.
 Meanwhile, the various guests have trouble sleeping in their rooms: Reverend McWiley, passed out from drinking, is awoken by rats crawling on his bed, and Crewshaw awakens to cockroaches crawling on his body.
 Back in her room, Mary nurses Vernon, who grows progressively ill.